Allegations Against Staff, Carers and Volunteers

 If the person is convicted, the police should inform the employer and the LADO straight away so that appropriate action can be taken.

 Employers should keep a clear and comprehensive summary of the case record on a person's confidential personnel file and give a copy to the individual.
 The record should include details of how the allegation was followed up and resolved, the decisions reached and the action taken.
-It should be kept at least until the person reaches normal retirement age or for ten years if longer.
+It should be kept at least until the person reaches normal retirement age or for 10 years if longer.

 The purpose of the record is to enable accurate information to be given in response to any future request for a reference if the person has moved on.
-It will provide clarification where a future DBS request reveals non convicted information, and will help to prevent unnecessary reinvestigation if an allegation re-surfaces after a period of time.
+It will provide clarification where a future DBS request reveals non convicted information and will help to prevent unnecessary reinvestigation if an allegation re-surfaces after a period of time.
 In this sense it may serve as a protector to the individual themselves, as well as in cases where substantiated allegations need to be known about to safeguard future children.

 Details of allegations that are found to be malicious should be removed from personnel records.
 For Education services see Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges.

 The LADO should monitor and record the progress of each case, at least monthly.
-This could be by way of review meetings / discussions or direct liaison with the police, Children's social care, or employer, as appropriate.
+This could be by way of review meetings / discussions or direct liaison with the police, Children's Social Care, or employer, as appropriate.
 Where the target timescales cannot be met, the LADO should record the reasons.

 The LADO should keep comprehensive records in order to ensure that each case is being dealt with expeditiously and that there are no undue delays.
-The records will also assist the LSCBs to monitor and evaluate the effectiveness of the procedures for managing allegations and provide statistical information to the Department for Education (DfE) as required.
+The records will also assist the SCPs to monitor and evaluate the effectiveness of the procedures for managing allegations and provide statistical information to the Department for Education (DfE) as required.

 If a police investigation is to be conducted, the police should set a date for reviewing its progress and consulting the CPS about continuing or closing the investigation or charging the individual.
-Wherever possible, this should be no later than four weeks after the strategy meeting / discussion / initial evaluation.
+Wherever possible, this should be no later than 4 weeks after the strategy meeting / discussion / initial evaluation.
 Dates for further reviews should also be agreed, either fortnightly or monthly depending on the complexity of the investigation.

 Where it is concluded that there is insufficient evidence to substantiate an allegation, the Chair of the strategy meeting / discussion or initial evaluation should prepare a separate report of the enquiry and forward this to the designated senior manager of the employer to enable them to consider what further action, if any, should be taken.

 False allegations are rare and may be a strong indicator of abuse elsewhere which requires further exploration.
-If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to Children's social care to determine whether the child is in need of services, or might have been abused by someone else.
+If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to Children's Social Care to determine whether the child is in need of services, or might have been abused by someone else.

 If it is established that an allegation has been deliberately invented, the police should be asked to consider what action may be appropriate.